Shadow Racing Cars: 1978–1980: Decline

 After the 1977 season Shadow entered into a sharp decline.
 Jones left to join Williams for 1978.
 In the same period a majority of their staff and their sponsor Franco Ambrosio left to form their team, Arrows, taking the young Riccardo Patrese.
-Despite sponsorship from Villiger tobacco and the signing of experienced drivers Clay Regazzoni and Hans Stuck for the 1978 season, results were poor.
-In 1980 they were absorbed into Theodore Racing, but Shadow's first ground effect chassis was largely uncompetitive, only once qualifying a car in seven races.
+Despite sponsorship from Villiger tobacco and the signing of experienced drivers Clay Regazzoni and Hans-Joachim Stuck for the 1978 season, results were poor, with three fifth-place finishes, two by Regazzoni and one by Stuck.
+Regazzoni would have an indian summer teaming up with Jones at Williams for 1979, winning the 1979 British Grand Prix, while Stuck went to ATS for what turned out to be his final season in F1.
+For 1979, the team employed two young drivers, Dutchman Jan Lammers and Italian Elio de Angelis.
+The team only had one points finish all year, with de Angelis' 4th coming at the 1979 United States Grand Prix.
+After that season, de Angelis left to join the Lotus outfit while Lammers replaced Stuck at ATS.
+In 1980 they were absorbed into Theodore Racing, but Shadow's first ground effect chassis was largely uncompetitive, only once qualifying a car in seven races, with three different drivers (Geoff Lees, who gave Shadow their only qualification at the South African Grand Prix; David Kennedy; and Stefan Johansson).
 Sponsorship dried up and after the seventh of the year's 14 races Teddy Yip wound up the Shadow team.